 Whatever the allegations, circumstances or facts of your case, you have a clear need for an experienced, proven-effective defense attorney.

 Protect your good name.
 Avoid having to pay exorbitant fines.
 Stay out of prison.
-Talk to attorney Corey Cohen at The Law Office of Corey I. Cohen.
+Talk to a knowledgeable attorney at Corey Cohen and Associates.

-Learn your rights and how to protect them.
+Let us evaluate your case.
+Learn about your rights and how to protect them.

 We offer a free and confidential initial consultation in all criminal cases, including cases alleging false claims.
 If you have been charged with a crime, we urge you to talk to an attorney as soon as possible.

-At The Law Office of Corey I. Cohen, we have former state and federal prosecutors who know both sides of the system to help you get the best results.
+At The Law Office of Corey I. Cohen & Associates, we are led by a former state and federal prosecutor who knows both sides of the system to help you get the best results.